Industrial Prototyping & Production Using 3D Printing and Additive Manufacturing

 - Reduced testing time and cost

-- Fast part turn-around
+- Fast part turn-around and delivery

-- Quick iterative testing
+- Quick iterative testing is possible

-- Wide variety of available prototype and production materials
+- Wide variety of available prototype and production materials available

 - Confidentiality of product development assured